Video Tutorials

 How to use sftp (secure file transfer protocol) for copying files onto and off of ARC clusters.

-How to use rsync for copying files onto and off of ARC clusters.
+How to use rsync for copying files onto and off of ARC clusters, and copying files within a cluster’s storage.

-How to use Globus for copying files onto and off of ARC clusters.
+How to use Globus for copying (very large) files between computers (e.g., onto and off of ARC clusters) with fault tolerance and a UI.

 Environments